RPI-REV/REV-Constitution/scrum.md

 the development process is meant to be left to the Development Team to allow for maximum creativity and freedom to apply new ideas, as well as provide a speration of ideas and implementation.

+#### The Developent Team

+The Development Team consists of the rest of the Scrum Team.
+As mentioned before, these teams are _self-organizing_.
+This means the Scrum Master and Product Owner do not have a say in how they operate.
+In the past, REV has never operated like this.
+We ave always enforced a somewhat strict model on Systems, and left the rest to the System Lead.
+Altough this isn't a bad idea, it disagrees with scrum.
+One of the major ideas of scrum is that it must be used in its entirety, so adopting scrum would probably spell an end to the idea of Lead-Assistant Lead rule.

 [scrumguide]: http://www.scrumguides.org/scrum-guide.html "Scrum Guide"